antonioastorino/Digital-Circuit-Simulator/doc/head.md

 The GUI allows to

-- set the horizontal and vertical scaling factors using the `H-zoom` and `V-zoom` sliders, respectively
+- set the horizontal and vertical scaling factors using the `H-zoom` and `V-zoom` sliders, respectively;
-- scroll left/right by using the `H-Scroll` slider
+- scroll left/right by using the `H-Scroll` slider;
-- scroll up/down by using the regular mouse wheel
+- scroll up/down by using the regular mouse wheel;
-- refresh the image without refreshing the page by clicking on `Refresh` - very useful if you re-build and want to see the updated result from the same file.
+- refresh the image without refreshing the page by clicking on `Refresh` - very useful if you re-build and want to see the updated result from the same file;
-- where applicable, visualize the data as separate signals or in single line labeled with the corresponding hexadecimal representation.
-To switch from one visualization to the other, click on `Go binarly/Go hexadecimal` toggle.
+- where applicable, visualize the data as separate signals or in single line labeled with the corresponding hexadecimal representation -click on the `Go binarly/Go hexadecimal` toggle to switch from one visualization to the other.

 ### Performance analyzer
-When running any test, the program produces some time measurements by means of the `DCSTimer` class.
-The data is saved as `./gui/performance-analyzer/assets/profileFile-<TEST_NUMBER>`.
+When running any test or project, the program produces some time measurements by means of the `DCSTimer` class.
+The data is saved as `profile-test-n<TEST_NUM>-o<OPT_LEVEL>` or `profile-prj-n<PRJ_NUM><OPT_LEVEL>` `./gui/performance-analyzer/assets/` or .
 The introduced overhead is minimal and therefore this tool is active by default.
 However, if you prefer to disable it, just set `PROFILING` equal to `0` in `DCSTimer.hpp`.

 In order to display the produced data,